Breakaway: This is a simple yet important exercise.

 Skaters need to be in condition.
 The sport is very rough on the cardio-vascular system, leg muscles and the body.
 It's important that skaters take their effort seriously and get their body into tip-top condition.
 All those muscles must be conditioned.

-Almost all skaters use running and dancing exercises to help improve their leg muscle coordination and endurance.
+RUNNING: Almost all skaters use running and dancing exercises to help improve their leg muscle coordination and endurance.
 Remember, nothing conditions the body for skating as much as putting the skates on and skating!

-Today's athletes augment their skate training with weight training.
+WEIGHTS: Today's athletes augment their skate training with weight training.
 Most skaters do not weight train to build mass, but to strengthen and condition their muscles.
 Exercises such as squats and torso and upper arm workouts seem to improve skaters overall abilities greatly.

 Many skaters wear ankle weights through out the day.
 This helps their legs adapt to the heavy skates on their feet so they can pick their skates up and put them down FAST while in competition.